camphor-scent/camphor/README.md

 ~~Navigate to /client and run the command~~
   ~~typings install~~
+#Run the command, to add all dependencies in package.json in node_modules
+  npm install

 #Run the project
 Run the command from root directory gulp build